 Chrome, Internet Explorer and Edge failed the test because for none of them you can set a master password.
 This is a serious risk.
 It implies that whenever someone has access to your device he can get all your passwords and login to your applications.
 This doesn't have to be a person that has physical access to your machine, password stealing malware is probably a more prevalent risk.

 The only one that satisfied these minimum security requirements is Firefox.
 You can enable a master password via about:preferences#privacy and then scroll down until you find the section "Logins and Passwords".

 For every new Firefox session you must provide this master password before Firefox will give you access to your stored passwords.

 Google recently launched a password manager that you could use instead of the browser's built-in password vault.
 This password manager stores your passwords in the cloud and is accessible when you're logged in with your Google Account.

 Google's password manager has several serious weaknesses, for instance the following ones:

 - If you use your Google account regularly your user session stays active and your password manager is always logged in.
 So if anyone has access to your machine he can easily get access to all the passwords stored in the password manager.

 - The password to access the password manager (your Google account password) is stored on Google's servers.
 This means that this password could be stolen by attackers.
 A cloud based password manager should never store passwords on their servers to prevent potential theft.

 - Users that use a weak or leaked password for their Google account and no multi-factor authentication (which is more than 90%) will put themselves even more at riks when they start using Google's password manager.
-When their Google account is taken over criminals can now also access all passwords stored in the password manager.
+When their Google account is taken over criminals can easily steal all passwords stored in the password manager.**